How to Photograph the Milky Way

 How To Edit Your Milky Way Photo

-For images of the night sky, the preview you see on your camera’s display screen is only beginning.
-The true colors and beauty of your photo are waiting for you to pull out in your image processing software.
+For images of the night sky, the preview you see on your camera’s display screen is only the beginning.
+Your photo’s true colors and beauty are waiting for you to extract them in your image processing software.

 Adobe Camera RAW (found within Adobe Photoshop) is one of my favorite tools for processing Milky Way Photography images, and it can handle everything from noise reduction to specific color adjustments (color mixer).
 This tool is one of the best ways to pre-process your Milky Way photos before stacking or editing your final image.
 This software supports many different cameras and allows you to import images into various Adobe applications from Photoshop to Elements.